golsun/DialogRPT/README.md

-# DialogRPT: a pretrained dialog response ranking model
+# DialogRPT: pretrained dialog response ranking models

 How likely a dialog response is upvoted by people and/or trigger more replies?
 This is what [DialogRPT](arxiv) is learned to predict.
-It is a dialog response ranking transformer-based model trained on millions of human feedback data, presented at [EMNLP'20](https://2020.emnlp.org/).
+It is a set of dialog response ranking transformer-based models trained on millions of human feedback data, presented at [EMNLP'20](https://2020.emnlp.org/).

 ## Interactive Demo